Brabourne Stadium

 The Brabourne Stadium is an international cricket stadium in Mumbai in Western India, built in the British Bombay era.
 It is the home ground of the Mumbai men's and women's cricket teams.
 It can accommodate 50,000 people for sports matches.
 The ground is owned by the Cricket Club of India (CCI).
 The North Stand of the Brabourne had housed the Board of Control for Cricket in India (BCCI) headquarters and the 1983 Cricket World Cup trophy until 2006, when both were moved to the newly built Cricket Centre at the nearby Wankhede Stadium.

-The Brabourne Stadium hosted Test matches from 1948 to 1972 and it was the venue for Bombay Pentangular matches from 1937 until 1946.
-After disputes over ticketing arrangements with the CCI, the Bombay Cricket Association (BCA) built the larger Wankhede Stadium exactly 700 metres north of Brabourne Stadium.
-After the Wankhede Stadium was built, Brabourne was no longer used for Tests, although visiting teams played a few first-class matches at the ground.
-Apart from cricket, the ground has also played host to tennis and association football matches as well as music shows and concerts.
+The Brabourne Stadium hosted test matches from 1948 to 1972 and it was the venue for Bombay Pentangular matches from 1937 until 1946.
+After disputes over ticketing arrangements with the CCI, the Bombay Cricket Association (BCA) built the larger Wankhede Stadium north of Brabourne.
+It was no longer used for tests, although visiting teams played a few first-class matches at the ground.
+Apart from cricket, the ground has also played host to tennis and association football matches, as well as music shows and concerts.

-In the 21st century, international cricket has returned again to the Brabourne; it played host to the ICC Champions Trophy in 2006 and was the venue for the first Twenty20 International played in India in 2007.
-Brabourne hosted a Test match in December 2009 after 36 years, thus creating a record for the longest time gap between two Tests at the same ground.
-The ground was home to the Mumbai Indians.
+In the 21st century, international cricket has returned to the Brabourne; it played host to the ICC Champions Trophy in 2006 and was the venue for the first Twenty20 International played in India in 2007.
+Brabourne hosted a test match in December 2009 after 36 years, thus creating a record for the longest time gap between two tests at the same ground.
+The ground was home of Mumbai Indians.
 The opening, Super Six and final matches of the ICC Women's Cricket World Cup 2013 were held here.
-At its AGM in September 2013, the BCCI unanimously decided to allot international matches as per its rotation policy thereby reviving the ground as a regular international venue.
-BCCI also used this stadium on 29 May 2014 for the IPL playoff match between the Mumbai Indians and the Chennai Super Kings.
-In the 2015 IPL season, the venue was the secondary home ground of the Rajasthan Royals.
+At its AGM in September 2013, the BCCI unanimously decided to allot international matches as per its rotation policy, reviving the ground as a regular international venue.
+BCCI used this stadium on 29 May 2014 for the IPL playoff match between Mumbai Indians and Chennai Super Kings.
+In the 2015 IPL season, the venue was secondary home of Rajasthan Royals.